 These financial statements are prepared on the assumption that the Company will continue as a going concern and realize its assets and discharge its liabilities and commitments in the normal course of business.
 Management is aware, in making its going concern assessment, of material uncertainties related to events and conditions that cast significant doubt upon the Company's ability to continue as a going concern.
-At March 31, 2022, the Company had a working capital deficit of \$1.7 million and cash of \$2.9 million (excluding restricted cash), of which \$0.7 million is committed to be spent on qualifying expenditures to satisfy flow-through share requirements.
-The ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issuances or other forms of financings in 2022 and beyond.
-Subsequent to March 31, 2022, the Company completed an equity financing for proceeds of \$5.0 million (note 14).
+At June 30, 2022, the Company had working capital of \$2.8 million and cash of \$3.0 million (excluding restricted cash), of which \$0.4 million is committed to be spent on qualifying expenditures to satisfy flow-through share requirements.
+Given that cashflows from operations are negative, the ability of the Company to continue as a going concern and fund general and administrative expenses in an orderly manner will require further equity issues or other forms of financings beyond 2022.